glasslion/sentry-fogbugz/README.rst

 sentry-fogbugz
 ==============

-An extension for Sentry which integrates with [Fogbugz][1] Bug Tracking.
+An extension for Sentry which integrates with `Fogbugz`_ Bug Tracking.
 Specifically, it allows you to easily create cases from events within Sentry.

 Install